EnergyScore

 One of the greatest barriers that US households face to going solar are FICO score requirements of 650+, when about 47% of consumers have subprime credit scores or are unscored¹.

-The EnergyScore is a machine-learning algorithm that improves access to clean energy products.
-By predicting the probability of utility payment delinquency using several consumer datasets, Solstice can ensure that churn and default rates for clean energy products are kept low while ensuring greater equity within the clean energy transition.
+EnergyScore is a machine-learning algorithm that improves access to clean energy products while decreasing portfolio risk for financiers and developers.
+By more accurately predicting the probability of consumer delinquencies, Solstice can ensure that default rates for clean energy products are kept low while ensuring greater equity within the clean energy transition.

-The EnergyScore was developed in partnership with The Department of Energy and data scientists at MIT and Stanford using more than 800,000 individuals’ data across 5,000 variables.
+In 2018, EnergyScore was developed in partnership with the Department of Energy and data scientists at MIT using more than 800,000 individuals’ data across 5,000 variables.
 Our research was published in the National Bureau of Economic Review.
 In our research to develop EnergyScore, we found that the EnergyScore is more accurate than FICO at predicting defaults and more inclusive of low-to-moderate income households.

 ¹ 2020 Prosperity Now ScoreCard (scorecard.prosperitynow.org)